Randall-Knapp/coursera-az-900/README.md

 # coursera-az-900

-This Repo has the latest files for AZ-900 as of December 2, 2020.
-All additional updates and changes will be listed after their dates below.
+This Repo has the latest files for AZ-900 as of December 15, 2020.
+All updates and changes will be listed after their dates below.

 Quick notes:

 * All of the text for the course content is in the .md file(s) in the includes folder(s) of each module.
 * All of the images are in the media folder(s).
 * The "paths" folder is included so that you are able to see the module structure of each Learning Path, in addition to the SEO and landing page summary.

+Updates on 12-15-20
+* Minor copy edit/text/spelling changes from Docs Pr Review team
+* Update to create-virtual-network.png

 Updates on 12-2-20:
 * Add context in introduction module (#13238)